descartez/devblog/_posts/2015-11-7-why-use-pseudoselectors.md

 The advantage with pseudo-selectors is it generalizes code.
 Reusable code is wonderful.

 So use this wonderful tool!
 Unless you need to build Google or something.
 Usually you will not be doing that (thankfully).
+If you wanna read more, I'd go [here](http://csswizardry.com/2011/09/writing-efficient-css-selectors/).
+Or use that Google I hear so much about.